Registration

 Advanced Training Squadron (ATS)

-The Advanced Training Squadron (ATS) - “Open to Cadett Staff Sergeant (C/SSgt) through Cadet Chief Master Sergeant (C/CMSgt) - is designed for cadets with a prior encampment attendance seeking additional training in the encampment environment.
+The Advanced Training Squadron (ATS) - “Open to Cadet Staff Sergeant (C/SSgt) through Cadet Chief Master Sergeant (C/CMSgt) - is designed for cadets with a prior encampment attendance seeking additional training in the encampment environment.
 It is a week of leadership immersion, where the students will rotate between leadership positions, practicing hands-on leadership skills, including providing supervision, enforcing standards, teaching, mentoring, and coaching activities, leading drill and ceremonies, and public speaking.
 Students are encouraged to try new skills, get feedback, and learn from the experience.
 The curriculum is based on CAP’s Cadet Staff Handbook and Learn to Lead.
 ATS students comply with military standards in the Air Force tradition and are challenged by an environment of appropriate military intensity.

 The goal is for these students after competing ATS to now have new knowledge, skills, and abilities they can use as cadre and staff, not only at future encampments or wing level activities, but in their home units as well.
 ATS students may also take part in special opportunities not offered to basic cadet students.